raspibolt/raspibolt/mobile-app.md

 Anyone using Zeus on your phone has control over your node and all its funds.
 It is strongly recommended to set up a password for the app.

+* In the app, tap on the Zeus icon in the top-left corner
+* Click on `Security` and `Set/Change Password` to enter a password or PIN
-* In the app, go to the settings and select 'Security' and set a passphrase (save your passphrase somewhere safe, e.g., your password manager).
+* Save your password or PIN somewhere safe, e.g., in your password manager

 ---